 It is important to tell the stories of people sent back.
 While it is usually argued that ‘foreign criminals’ have endangered the British public and should therefore be sent ‘home’, many of these ‘foreign criminals’ are being exiled from all that they know.
 They don’t appear all that foreign nor do they define themselves as migrants; they are not sent home but banished from it.
 There are people all around the world who sound, act, and feel British, whatever that means, and yet who have been deported to countries they barely remember.

-Whatever you think about crime, immigration control and enforced removals, deportation is an extraordinary form of state power, with profound implications for those effected.
+Whatever you think about crime, immigration control and enforced removals, deportation is an extraordinary form of state power, with profound implications for those affected.
 In this article, Chris tells his story, which highlights some of the wider issues that came up during my research in Jamaica.
 I try to flag these wider issues in the italicised text, both to contextualise Chris’ words and to provide further reading for those who seek it.

 Chris’ narrative below is transcribed from conversations we had on Whatsapp, a mobile messaging application.
 We sent one another voice clips, and for that reason it reads like a transcript.
 I have edited it in the thinnest of ways – deleting a few tangential flourishes, and reordering a few passages.
 Chris looked over drafts of this piece as we edited and discussed it together.
 Chris’ language is part of his story, it is much more London than Kingston, although he can switch, and I didn’t want to sanitise it here.
 Too much would be lost.